TheEngageGroup/DMAWDOCS/README.md

 # II.
 Add an Image

 **To add an image for any event, blog post, sponsorship, etc., click "Media" > "Add New" and follow the steps below.**
+*It is recommended that all logos for sponsorship are uploaded as a .png or .gif file with a transparent background.*

 ![](Add_Image_1.png)